PrimozGodec/keras-explain-eval/README.md

 # keras-explain-eval

-This repository contains scripts for visualise explanations and evaluate the explanation approaches.
+This repository contains scripts for visualize explanations and evaluate the explanation approaches.

 `compare_approches_pathces` implements explanation selectivity method by